 The bias light space has been a pretty sleepy affair over the last few decades.
-Aside from a few bright spots, such as one of our favourites -- the Ideal Lume (fluorescent) from Cinemaquest, most of the products on the market were either overpriced, cheap garbage, or overpriced garbage.
+Aside from a few bright spots, such as one of our favourites -- the now-discontinued Ideal Lume (fluorescent) lights, most of the products on the market were either overpriced, cheap garbage, or overpriced garbage.
 We liked the accuracy of the fluorescent systems but wanted to combine accuracy with the convenience of LED's.

 You've gotta have standards.

 Much of what we do isn't very hard or exciting, we're just very methodical about it, and this helps us to develop accurate products.
 When potential suppliers sent us subpar components, they didn't make the cut.
-After literally hundreds of LEDs, we found suppliers who could deliver what we needed.
-We developed best practices to avoid contamination and ensure that the premium LEDs we were buying remained true to their colour temperature even after they were mounted and assembled.
+After literally hundreds of LEDs, we found suppliers who could build what we needed.
+We developed best practices to avoid contamination and ensure that the premium LEDs we were buying remained true to their color temperature even after they were mounted and assembled.